-All DRE voting machines in use must include a voter-verified paper audit trail.
-[A.C.A. §§ 7-5-301(b)(1) as amended by Act 399 of 2019; 7-5-532(c)(1)]
+All voting machines in use must include a voter-verified paper audit trail.
+[A.C.A. §§ 7-5-301(b)(1); 7-5-532(c)(1)]

 Overvotes:

 An overvote occurs when a voter casts votes for more than the maximum allowable number of candidates in a contest or casts votes both for and against a measure to be decided by election.